With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

 At various Pride events I've already attended this year, I noticed many more people

-than ever before sporting some
+than ever before sporting some type of Pride symbol tattoo.

-also a greater variety.
+also a much greater variety.

 Ryan's own Pride tattoo.
 Photo by Ryan Faas.